AlauddinTheWonder/GPSLocation-Cordova-Plugin/README.md

 # com.alauddin.cordova.gpslocation

-This plugin provides information about the device's location, such as latitude and longitude using Global Positioning System (GPS).
+This plugin provides information about the device's location, such as latitude and longitude using Network Provider's location or Global Positioning System (GPS).
 There is no guarantee that the plugin returns the device's actual location.